 For individuals with pre-existing conditions such as slow heart rate or ulcers, supplementation with certain Ayurvedic oils, like bhrami, should be avoided.

-Women who are pregnant, planning to become pregnant, or nursing should consult with their obstetrician prior to Ayurvedic hair oil supplementation.
-Some oils commonly used in Ayurvedic medicine, like thuja, have been known to induce labor or cause miscarriage and should be avoided at all costs.
+Women who are pregnant, planning to become pregnant, or nursing should consult with their obstetrician prior to Ayurvedic herbal hair oil supplementation.
+Some oils commonly used in natural Ayurvedic medicine, like thuja, have been known to induce labor or cause miscarriage and should be avoided at all costs.

 Fortunately, with the recipes provided below, you won’t even have to alter your regular care routine too much in order to include these wholesome, healing oils.